marksg07/noita-minus/README.md

 make biome sizes smaller due to one-way nature? atm you have to traverse through the same or more amount of level to get to fungal/dcave/...

 possibly fix spawn rates; add more spawn points to wand-rich biomes like fungal?

-some teleports broken; from jungle to temple and from boss to death room